SheromG/SheromG/README.md

-# Hello I'm Sherom Granada
+# Hello, I'm Sherom Granada
 ## I'm currently a BSIT student
 ### Eager to work as a Software Engineer in the future.
 <!--